dimastatz/plato/docs/design.md

 June 2023

 ## Background
-The purpose of this requirements document is to outline the key features, functionalities, and performance expectations for an AI Tutor system Plato targeting elementary school kids.
-Plato aims to provide an interactive and personalized learning experience, fostering academic growth and engagement.
+This requirements document outlines the key features, functionalities, and performance expectations for an AI Tutor system Plato targeting elementary school kids.
+Plato aims to provide an interactive, personalized learning experience, fostering academic growth and engagement.

 ## Requirements